UPPMAX/programming_formalisms/docs/git/branches.md

 ???- info "Learning objectives of 'Branches'"

+    - learners can locally

-    - learners can explain and evaluate the usefulness of branches
+        - explain and evaluate the usefulness of branches
+        - create, switch and delete a `git` branch
+        - merge

 ???- note "Instructor notes"